-Our CODM makes operating decisions, assesses the performance of the business, and allocates resources under two operating segments: Aerospace/Defense; and Industrial.
+Our chief operating decision maker makes operating decisions, assesses the performance of the business, and allocates resources under two operating segments: Aerospace/Defense; and Industrial.
 We use segment net sales and gross margin as the primary measurements to assess the financial performance of each reportable segment.